simul/simul.github.io/ref/simul/clouds/BaseWeatherRenderer.md

 | Include: | Clouds/BaseWeatherRenderer.h |

-The main base class for all weather renderers, such as SimulGLWeatherRenderer, SimulWeatherRenderer (DX11) etc.
+The main base class for all weather renderers, such as SimulGLWeatherRenderer,<br>SimulWeatherRenderer (DX11) etc.<br>

 Functions